A new 14,570 m2 park is coming to 160 McAllister Rd., a few blocks south of the intersection of Faywood Boulevard and Sheppard Avenue West.

 In summary, based on their discussions, the students want the new park to be:

 In this phase of the community engagement process, the City and its design consultant worked off the outcomes of Community Engagement Phase 1 to develop two design options for the new park.
-These are being presented to the community for feedback, which will be used to develop a preferred design for the park.
+These were presented to the community for feedback, which will be used to develop a preferred design for the park.

 In this phase of the community engagement process, the City will share the preferred design with the community to collect feedback.
 When the preferred design is confirmed, the project will move into the detail design phase, where the design team will finalize the design by working through the technical details and developing detailed plans and drawings for the construction contractor.